 EUSS Development Officer

-Our work is made possible thanks to grant funding from the organisations below
+Our work is made possible from grant funding from the organisations below.

 Secretary General and CEO

 Roger set up New Europeans and runs the initiative on a day-to-day basis.

 He has experience in business, academia and politics, both in the UK, and internationally.
 He studied at Brasenose College Oxford and at the Johns Hopkins School of Advanced International Studies, and holds a Master of Arts in International Affairs.

 In 2009, he received the award of Commendatore dell’Ordine al Merito della Repubblica Italiana from the President of Italy, Giorgio Napolitano for services to British-Italian relations.
 He is a former Member of Parliament and Parliamentary Private Secretary in the Foreign Office.

 Fundraising and Senior Adviser

 Tamara has 25 years of experience of the voluntary sector in the UK, with a distinct focus on European Funding and Advocacy.